 The difference is key, as just monitoring average response time covers up the outliers.
 For instance, even when average response times can meet your SLAs, you can miss the few outliers that occur that adversely affect real users.
 Seeing both visually and in real time shows where in your hybrid architecture response time is being impacted.

 With hybrid cloud, another challenge is log management, as components spread across vendors and locations may maintain their own logs.
 Log data is critical both to diagnosing problems post-mortem and to real-time user and application analysis.
 Capable log management tools allow tracking and alerting across multiple users, and hybrid cloud infrastructure metrics.

-Tools such as Sematext Logs allow you to centralize log management and analysis using your existing tools, helping to correlate across time and user requests.
+Tools such as Sematext Logs allow you to centralize and analyze your logs using your existing tools, helping to correlate across time and user requests.
 Then you can perform key log analysis, extracting key performance indicators and server metrics.
 You can also perform queries, set thresholds, and visualize the results with dashboards and reports.
 Further, log analysis is integrated across a wide range of tools, including email, Slack, WebHooks for cross-cloud integration, and more.

 Use Sematext to gather all of your log data in one place securely and accurately, integrated with other tools through standards such as the RFC-3164 message format or JSON, and filterable and searchable using boolean operators and other search tools.

 In the past few years, many organizations have adopted hybrid cloud environments, mainly due to the many benefits it can offer.
 Gartner recently made a projection estimated that the public cloud services market will reach $206 billion in 2019, which is a $30 Billion jump since 2018.